Do quantum linear solvers offer advantage for networks-based system of linear equations?: Quantum hardware demonstrations

 \subsubsection{Effective resistance calculation with $4 \times 4\ A$ matrices}

-In this sub-section, we present the details of our quantum hardware computations.
-We use the HHL algorithm since it is relatively the simplest and also the oldest among the QLSs considered, and thus the quantum circuits are very well-known from literature.
+In this sub-section, we describe our quantum hardware computations on toy networks whose $A$ matrix size is $(4 \times 4)$, where we compute effective resistance of electrical circuits shown in Fig. \ref{fig:hardware-runs} using the HHL algorithm as a representative example, on IonQ Forte-1 quantum computer (one of the current best commercially available computers).
+We use the HHL algorithm since it is the simplest and most established QLS.
+The effective resistance is extracted as an overlap between the HHL output vector and a vector with two non-zero entries, 1 and -1, at the vertices of interest.
 We set $n_r=3$ throughout.
-Furthermore, due to current-day hardware limitations in terms of their gate fidelities, we need to perform resource reduction methods to reduce circuit depth.
-We borrow resource reduction strategies outlined in Ref. \cite{nishanth2023adapt} for our purposes, and for cases where further resource reduction is necessary, we execute reinforcement learning (RL)-based ZX calculus routine and a causal flow-preserving ZX calculus module discussed and used in Refs. \cite{riu2024reinforcement} and \cite{Palak2025relvqe}.
-We call this module as RLZX for brevity.
-Hence, our optimization strategy includes the following routines in order:
+Due to current-day hardware limitations in terms of their gate fidelities, the use of significant resource reduction methods to reduce circuit depth is required.
+We borrow resource reduction strategies from Ref. \cite{nishanth2023adapt} for this purpose, and when further resource reduction is necessary, we apply reinforcement learning (RL)-based ZX calculus routine and a causal flow-preserving ZX calculus module discussed and used in Refs. \cite{riu2024reinforcement} and \cite{Palak2025relvqe}.
+We call this module as RLZX.
+Hence, our optimization strategy includes the following steps in that sequence: (i) Multi-qubit fixing (introduced in Ref. \cite{nishanth2023adapt}), (ii) Qiskit (version 0.39.5) \cite{Qiskit2021} optimization level 3, which we term L3, (iii) Pytket \cite{Sivarajah2021tket}, (iv) Qiskit L3 (version 0.39.5), (v) Qiskit L3 (version 2.0.1), (vi) Approximating unitaries using Qiskit (version 2.0.1), (vii) RLZX, and (viii) Qiskit L3 (version 0.39.5).